Ivo Fürer: Biography

 Fürer was elected bishop of St. Gallen on 28 March 1995 and appointed to that position the next day by Pope John Paul II.
 He was consecrated a bishop on 5 June 1995 by Bishop Otmar Mäder with Bishops Henri Salina and Karl Lehmann as co-consecrators.

 In 1995 Fürer and Cardinal Carlo Maria Martini of Milan guided the formation of a group of about a dozen like-minded cardinals and bishops who met annually from 1995 to 2006 in St. Gallen to discuss Church reforms, including the appointment of bishops, collegiality, bishops' conferences, the primacy of the papacy, and sexual morality.
 They differed among themselves, but shared the view that Cardinal Joseph Ratzinger was not the sort of candidate they hoped to see elected at the next conclave.
-Though some media reports discussed this as a conspiracy, Fürer said in 2015 that it was a circle of friends (Freundeskreise) that at first discussed Church policy and then also candidates for the papacy as the health of Pope John Paul II declined.
+Though some media reports discussed this as a conspiracy, Fürer said in 2015 that it was a circle of friends (Freundeskreis) that at first discussed Church policy and then also candidates for the papacy as the health of Pope John Paul II declined.
 He said it last met in 2006.

 As a member of the Swiss Bishops' Conference he was responsible for the Deaconate and Relief Services.
 Beginning in 1997 he headed the Secretariat of the Council of European Bishops' Conferences.
 He submitted his resignation on his 75th birthday, and Pope Benedict XVI accepted it on 16 October 2005.

 In 2005, the University of Fribourg awarded him an honorary doctorate in recognition of his contribution to implementing the principles of the Second Vatican Council in Switzerland and in Europe.
 In 2007 the University of St. Gallen named him an Honorary Senator for "his important contribution towards the promotion of openness and tolerance across the borders of denominations and cultures".

 From 1998 to 2009 he served as Chairman of the Board of Trustees of the Swiss Catholic Lenten Fund (Fastenopfer), a Roman Catholic charity based in Lucerne that fights hunger and poverty and promotes the development of a sustainable way of life.
 Fürer died on 12 July 2022 at the age of 92, after a years-long fight with Parkinson's disease.